myshares/myshares/README.txt

 stolen immediately.

-The java process logs its activities and error messages to the standard output which you see in the console window, but also to a file nxl.log, which gets overwritten at restart.
-In case of an error, the nxl.log file may contain helpful information, so include its contents when submitting a bug report.
+The java process logs its activities and error messages to the standard output which you see in the console window, but also to a file mys.log, which gets overwritten at restart.
+In case of an error, the mys.log file may contain helpful information, so include its contents when submitting a bug report.

 In addition to the default user interface at http://localhost:14725 , the